GuilloteauQ/Loopa/README.md

 # Loopa

-Header-only library to easily implement feedback loops with Lua
+Header-only library to easily implement feedback loops with Lua in C

 ## Usage